dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

 (factor x8 slower than non-generic few calls loop).
   * I am still investigating this issue.

+* \#5556 RuyJIT: structs in parameters and enregistering
+  * This also requires further investigation, but requires us to "Add support in prolog to extract fields, and remove the restriction of not promoting incoming reg structs that have more than one field" - see [Dependent Work Items](https://github.com/dotnet/coreclr/blob/master/Documentation/design-docs/first-class-structs.md#dependent-work-items)

 Normalizing Struct Types
 ------------------------
 We would like to facilitate full enregistration of structs with the following properties: